-Prior to COVID there used to be 1 Golden Rule about working from home deductions:
+Prior to COVID there was only 1 Golden Rule for working from home deductions:

 ‘You could not claim home office expenses on your tax returns unless you actually had a dedicated home office space!’

-These changes are in place from 1 March 2020 until 30 June 2022.
-So lets make sure we maximise these for you.
+Changes came into effect from 1 March 2020 until 30 June 2022.
+So let’s make sure we maximise these for you.

-The ATO is allowing deductions without the need for you to have a home office.
-So the kitchen table and sofa now count for this time period only.
+For this time period only, the ATO is allowing deductions without the need for you to have a home office ꟷ so the kitchen table and sofa now count.
 However, you can only claim the expenses for the hours you had exclusive use of the area.

-We’ve provided a table below to help you work it out, however, we can do the maths for you if it seems overwhelming.
-We just need to know how many hours a week you have worked from home and how many weeks you did this throughout the year.
+The table below will help you calculate your claim, however we can do the maths for you if it seems overwhelming.
+We just need to know how many hours a week you worked from home and how many weeks you did this throughout the year.

-Note: If any item of Equipment is over $300, its depreciated over time, otherwise it is tax-deductible in the year you purchased it (adjusted for private use).
-This would include laptops, mobile devices, webcams, headsets, subscriptions to cloud-based platforms, video conferencing fees, etc.
+Note: If any item of equipment is over $300, it is depreciated over time, otherwise it is tax-deductible in the year you bought it.
+This includes laptops, mobile devices, webcams, headsets, subscriptions to cloud-based platforms, video conferencing fees etc.

-If you use your own phone for work purposes, you can claim a deduction if you paid for these costs and have records to support your claims.
-If you use your phone for both work and private use, you will need to work out the percentage that reasonably relates to your work use.
+If your own phone is used for work purposes, you can claim a deduction if you paid for this cost and have records to support your claim.
+If you use your phone for both work and private use, you will need to calculate the percentage that reasonably relates to your work use.
 You can’t double-dip and claim for phone expenses that have been reimbursed by your employer.

-To work out your deduction, you need to choose a typical four-week period from some point in the tax year.
+To calculate your deduction, you need to choose a typical four-week period from some point in the tax year.

-If you have a phone plan where you receive an itemised bill, you need to determine your percentage of work use over that 4-week period.
-You can then apply that to the full year.
+If you have a phone plan where you receive an itemised bill, you need to determine your work use percentage over that 4-week period.
+This can then be applied to the full year.

 Similar rules apply to internet and data.

-Just back tracking now on the Occupancy expenses in relation to your accommodation – rent and mortgage interest…
+Let’s back track now on the occupancy expenses in relation to your accommodation – rent and mortgage interest…

 Generally, occupancy expenses are relevant only to those using their home as a place of business.

-However, in limited and specific circumstances; if your employer does not provide you with a workspace and you can provide evidence that your home is your primary place of work, you can claim occupancy expenses as well.
+However, if your employer does not provide you with a workspace and you can provide evidence that your home is your primary place of work, you can claim occupancy expenses as well.

 Occupancy expenses may include: